 And that’s when I discovered Pear.

 It was totally different from every other fundraiser we’d tried.
-This company was offering to link our team up to a company that was interested in sponsoring a local group like ours.
+This website was offering to link our team up to a company that was interested in sponsoring a local group like ours.
 It meant that we could ask our friends and family for a couple of minutes of their time rather than begging them for money again.

 I’ll admit, we were skeptical.
 But we gave it a try.
 It turned out to be so worth it!
 Read on to learn more about how Pear works, and what our own experience was like.